 We have an ambitious curriculum and want children to enjoy the subjects they study, be taught well and develop the knowledge, skills and values they need to be able to lead meaningful and productive lives.
+Ofsted recognised that our curriculum has been "expertly designed to ensure rigorous and wellorganised coverage of subject content".

-Our curriculum is inclusive and ambitious, every child has different skills and we encourage all pupils to fulfill their aspirations.
+Our curriculum is inclusive and ambitious, every child has different skills and we encourage all pupils to fulfil their aspirations.
 At Pleckgate, all pupils are supported to achieve their very best and staff work hard to meet the needs of all pupils who learn in different ways.
-We encourage pupils to be curious, ask questions about their learning.